 Since we started hacking on this project during Hack Week several years ago, we've made significant progress in making crash-python more usable.
 The initial plan of exporting crash functionality via Python was ultimately discarded in favor of writing a kernel debugger in Python with as few GDB extensions as possible.
 The GDB extensions have long since been written and are entirely generic.
 We export some ELF functionality as well as add the ability to implement a GDB Target in Python.

-As of the last Hack Week, the target has been implemented and interfaces with Petr Tesarik's libkdumpfile python module.
+Since early 2016, the target has been implemented and interfaces with Petr Tesarik's libkdumpfile python module.
 The crash-python project uses that to offer some basic kernel debugging functionality: We can do 'dmesg', 'sys', and subsets of 'ps' and 'kmem.'
 We can also load up the tasks from the crash dump as GDB threads and do full symbolic debugging (with the caveat that the kernel is built with -O2 and some symbols are optimized away.)
 Some colleagues have used it to hunt real bugs in the course of their normal work!

 Looking for mad skills in: